innovativeenterprises/innovative-enterprises/docs/10-post-launch-growth/01-customer-support-playbook.md

 #### **Issue: User's CR/ID analysis failed.**
 **Response:**
 "Hi [User Name], I'm sorry you're having trouble with the document analysis.
 This can sometimes happen if the uploaded scan is blurry or has a lot of glare.
 Could you please try uploading a clear, high-resolution picture of the document?
-If the problem continues, please send the file to `support@innovative.om` and I will ask our technical team to investigate."
+If the problem continues, please send the file to `support@innovativeenterprises.tech` and I will ask our technical team to investigate."

 #### **Issue: A Sanad Partner is complaining about not getting leads.**
 **Response:**